 Each survivor has their own personal experience, emotions, and ways of coping.
 This is shaped by age, gender, race, ability, class and other social factors.

 - Be incredibly sad and crying

 These and other reactions are normal to a traumatic event.
 There is no right or wrong way to act when telling one’s story of sexual violence.

-Completed forms can be submitted to: email@example.com or dropped off at Student Health Services, 4th Floor Student Centre.
+Completed forms can be submitted to: email@example.com or dropped off at Student Affairs and Services, 3rd Floor Student Centre.